What is zone offense in basketball?

 Zone offense is a type of basketball offense that utilizes actions such as screens, cuts, and ball reversal against zone defenses to ultimately create scoring opportunities near the basket or near perimeter areas of the court.

-1-2-2 zone offense plays
+1-2-2 zone offense series

 This action will also most likely cause X3 to slide towards the ball.
 Otherwise, 4 would have an open three-point shot opportunity.

 What’s more, as 4 dribbles, 1 cuts down to set a screen on X2, ultimately to create space for 5 to cut into the gap of the zone.
+1 could also pop to the right side wing after setting the screen.

 Moreover, it is not shown on the diagram but if 5 has dribbling ability, then 5 could attack the rim, which would essentially influence either X4 or X5 to protect the basket.